Family nominates IMPD officer for special grant for going above and beyond the call of duty

 “Every day I come to work I look for a new goal each day, and when I came into contact with the family I knew it was the right situation with my background," Officer Kuchta-Drane said.

-He used to be special education teacher, and noticed their one son Michael needed one-one-one attention.
+He used to be special education teacher, and noticed their one son Michael needed one-on-one attention.

 “He would behave different for Officer Kuchta-Drane like he would for us,” Tom Gaunt laughed.